akrumel/react-editmask/README.md

 Inserting literal characters is a central feature of all edit masks.
 This allows typing '1234567890' to be transformed into '(123) 456-7890' or '11111900' to become '11/11/1990'.
-Intuitively handling the deletiong of inserted formatted characters was an important design goal for react-editmask.
+Intuitively handling the deletion of inserted formatted characters was an important design goal for react-editmask.
 This is accomplished by inserting literal characters only when required to match the next mask character, a feature called lookahead.

 An example should help clarify deletion handling.
-The edit mask for a US phone number could be '(ddd) ddd-dddd' where 'd' is the mask character matching a number character.
+The edit mask for a US phone number could be '(ddd) ddd-dddd', where 'd' is the mask character matching a number character.
 The literals are '(', ')', ' ', and '-' characters.
-Then starting with an empty <input>:
+Starting with an empty <input>:

 | Time | Display | Type   | Output |
 |------|---------|--------|--------|